October 3, around noon…

 ¡Salud!
 A toast to Santiago and spending time with good friends.

-As there were three of us, we let the more experienced food orderer prevail, and Mikey came up with an order of ‘raciones’.
+As there were three of us, we let the more experienced Spanish hand prevail, and Mikey came up with two orders of ‘raciones’.
 This is our lunch ‘a la carta’ of ‘Patatas Bravas’ (potatoes with attitude) and ‘Chipirones’ (squid-like creatures).
-As you can see, these are huge portions, and one definitely needs a few friends to share them with…
+As you can see, the ‘raciones‘ are huge and one definitely needs a few friends to share them with…

 - of course the Cathedral, obviously, but you can also visit the roof (cubiertas) for 10€ through a guided tour in English, and while it is under construction you can also visit the andamios (scaffolding).